mmbman/Katagiri/1979-11-17-Blue-Cliff-Record-Case-1-Talk-1.md

 This is a Zen term, “at just such a time,” or sometimes, “at this very moment.”
 “At this very moment” means right in the middle of the unstructured activity, lively activity.
 “At that time,” that is, “at this very moment,” there is no chance to discuss [it] verbally or intellectually.
 Before you ‘feel’ something, you have to do.
 That is *emergent* – emergency?
 That is *reality*.
 Your body, your mind must fit to the reality, before the reality is dichotomized in two – ‘I’ and ‘someone’.

 “At just such a time” as this very moment, “whose actions are these?”
 Who acts?
 ‘I’ act?
 Or, “my action should be accepted by my teacher”?
 No way.
 There is no ‘I’.
 There is no “my object” which is called “my teacher”.
-All I have to do is, [with] your whole body and mind, just fit in, tune in to his mind, and always [be] just like a turning wheel, a spinning top.
+All you have to do is, [with] your whole body and mind, just fit in, tune in to his mind, and always [be] just like a turning wheel, a spinning top.
 At that time you become one with somebody.
 This is “at this very moment”: before the reality is dichotomized in two.

 Well, always we have the five [skandhas](glossary#skandha).
 We say...